2017 Outlook - Unbreakable

 Simple facts.
 In the third quarter of 2007, the S&P 500 Index generated as reported earnings of $84.92 per share.
 For the most recently completed quarter where final data is available in the second quarter of 2016, the S&P 500 Index generated as reported earnings of $86.92 per share.
 In short, earnings are effectively no higher today then they were nine years ago.
 And these are nominal earnings readings that are not adjusted for inflation.
 When accounting for inflation, as reported earnings today are actually more than -10% below where they were in 2007 Q3.

 Put simply, the superhuman rally in U.S. stocks throughout the post crisis period has had much less to do with fundamentals.
 In fact, fundamentals are arguably worse today.
-Instead what is more true is that stocks across the rest of the world are reflecting the broader economic reality of a tough slog these last many years, while U.S. stocks find themselves magically floating through the stratosphere despite the lackluster fundamentals.
+Instead, what is more true is that stocks across the rest of the world are reflecting the broader economic reality of a tough slog these last many years, while U.S. stocks find themselves magically floating through the stratosphere despite the lackluster fundamentals.
 As a result, U.S. stocks find themselves second only to Denmark as the most expensive stocks in the world on both a 10-year cyclically adjusted price to earnings (CAPE) and price-to-book value basis.

 But don't the historically low bond yields help explain why U.S. stocks can sport such premium valuations today?
 Perhaps, but historical precedent tells a different story.
 For bond yields were just as low throughout the 1940s and 1950s, yet stock price-to-earnings ratios remained consistently in the high single digits to low double digits.
 And this was during a time period of consistently strong economic growth unlike today.